tongueroo/forger/lib/forger/help/create.md

     forger create my-instance --ssh # default is to login as ec2-user forger create my-instance --ssh --ssh-user ubuntu
     SSH_OPTIONS "-A" forger create my-instance --ssh --ssh-user ubuntu

+## CloudWatch support

+There is experimental support for CloudWatch logs.
+When using the `--cloudwatch` flag, code is added to the very beginning of the user-data script so that logs of the instance are sent to cloudwatch.
+Example:

+    forger create my-instance --cloudwatch